codeLearnerrr/hackernews-graphql-back-end/README.md

  This boilerplate containts an Apollo GraphQL Server + Prisma as SQL database.

 ## Project Notes
-- Nexus is the schema generator for graphql
+- Nexus is the schema generator for graphql and prisma

 ## Prerequisites